Data Protection Policy F&Qs

 The European Commission may determine whether a country outside the EU or EEA offers an adequate level of data protection and adopt an adequacy decision with regard to that country.
 The effect of such a decision is that personal data can flow from the 28 EU countries and three EEA member countries (Norway, Liechtenstein and Iceland) to that third country without any further safeguard being necessary.
 The Commission has so far recognised Andorra, Argentina, Canada (commercial organisations), Faroe Islands, Guernsey, Israel, Isle of Man, Jersey, New Zealand, Switzerland, Uruguay and the US (limited to the Privacy Shield framework) as providing adequate protection.

-FAQ on the Data Protection Policy of the European Business University
+FAQ on the Data Protection Policy of the European Business Institute

-1. Why do we need a Data Protection Policy at the European Business University?
+1. Why do we need a Data Protection Policy at the European Business Institute?

 The aim of this Policy is: